imDevansh3/100x-Components/README.md

 # 100x-Components
-I've use CDN for tailwind instead of CLI
+I've used CDN for tailwind instead of CLI